 This course is normally run over three consecutive working days, between 9am and 5pm.
 Alternative arrangements may be made depending on staff availability, leave, shift obligations etc. Please note however, that the same amount of time will be required to conduct the course even if alternative arrangements are made.
 The course can be held in our training facility in Limerick City, or on the customer’s premises if a suitable training venue exists.

-Upon successful completion of the course students will receive the FETAC Certificate in Occupational First Aid, thereby satisfying the requirements as set out in the HSA’s ‘Guidelines on First Aid at Places of Work’.
+Upon successful completion of the course students will receive the First Aid Responder certificate, thereby satisfying the requirements as set out in the HSA’s ‘Guidelines on First Aid at Places of Work’.

-A minimum of 5 students are required in order to hold a course, however, each month we run public Occupational First Aid courses which offer companies or individuals the opportunity to book one or more places.
+A minimum of 5 students are required in order to hold a course for a specific company or organisation, however, each month we regularly run First Aid Responder courses for the public which offer companies or individuals the opportunity to book one or more places.